george0st/qgate-model/README.md

    - The definition contains 01-projects, 02-feature sets, 03-feature vectors, etc. in JSON format
  - **02-data**
    - The data for model in CSV/GZ format (future support parquet) for party, account, transaction, etc.
+   - Note:
-   - Note: All data is synthetic include personal data (PII, SPII, etc.)
+     - All data is synthetic include personal data (PII, SPII, etc.)
+     - You can also generate your own data set with specific size

 Addition detail, [see](./docs/README.md)